-Carrion flower is a native perennial forb with annual ascending stems, that can branch and reach from to seven feet.
-Tendrils are few and short or entirely absent.
-Stems are smooth, have no prickles and have tendrils at most leaf axils to help in climbing.
+Common Carrion flower is a native perennial forb with annual ascending stems, that can branch and reach from to seven feet.
+Tendrils rise from the leaf axils to help in climbing.
+Stems are smooth, have no prickles.

 Flowers: The 6-part flowers are minute and have 6 greenish-yellow tepals, each 3.5 to 4.5 mm long.
 Male flowers (staminate) have 6 stamens whose filaments equal or longer in length then the anthers.
 Female flowers (pistillate) have a pistil with a 3-parted recurved stigma (style may be absent) and may have 6 infertile stamens (staminodes).
 Each flower is on a short stalk.
 Flowers have a scent of death when open, hence the common name.